To remind you, here is the structure of this series.

 And now we are up to Post 26.
 Let’s start then.

-About Fake/Not Real Teachers of IELTS/English: Introduction I
+About Not Real Teachers of IELTS/English: Introduction I

-This, and the next seven posts, are introductions to the ‘fake’ teacher problem, or the ‘not real’ teacher problem.
-What’s the difference between ‘fake’ and ‘not real’?
-I’ll explain that in Post 29 of this series.
+This, and the next seven posts, are introductions to the ‘not real’ teacher problem.
+These people come in two types, and I’ll explain the difference in Post 29 of this series.

-Firstly, this and the next post will give an example – and the example is of a fake.
-This example is shocking, and it shows the damage to students (and your country) that this whole fake/not-real issue is causing.
-Unfortunately, the fake teacher can actually thrive in this country, and you might not be aware of this.
+Firstly, this and the next post will give an example – and the example is of the worst sort of not-real teacher.
+This example is shocking, and it shows the damage to students (and your country) that this whole not-real issue is causing.
+Unfortunately, these bad people can actually thrive in this country, and you might not be aware of this.

-However, ‘fake’ is a strong word, right?
+The worst of these people simply pretend to be teachers - but that is strong language, right?
 And here I’m talking about people who call themselves ‘teachers’.
-These are people you might personally like; people you have been trained (brainwashed?) to obey and respect.
-There are certainly many sensitive personal, cultural, and human issues involved here.
+These are people you might personally like; people you have been trained (or is the real word, brainwashed?) to obey and respect.
+So, there are certainly many sensitive personal, cultural, and human issues involved in this discussion.

 How to Earn Lots of Money in Taiwan: Getting Started